Adipose Stem Cell Clinical Trial Update June 2012

 The chart below indicates that both methods of cell preparation are being used in trials.
 As time goes on, I will continue to slice and dice this info according to disease indication.

-If you are interested in this project let me know!
-Consider signing up for our blog feed so that you can continue to receive updates either by email or with your favorite feedreader.
 I welcome your feedback and clarity as I plan to expand my database to include the WHO, and country-specific databases.
 Another big thanks goes to my Googley son who works in Mountain View HQ.
 I would not have been able to figure out all the magical charting features of Google spreadsheets without him!

 - Part 1: You just read it!

 - Part 2: Adipose Stem Cell Clinical Trials by Donor Source, Autologous vs. Allogeneic – What’s up with that?

 - Part 3: Adipose Stem Cell Clinical Trials by Country- Spain Dominates, Spain rocks at soccer and Adipose Stem Cells

 - Part 4: Adipose Stem Cell Clinical Trial Update-August 2012, 8 trials added

 © Cosmeticsurg.net (permission to copy article or part of article provided this notice is included and proper attribution is given, including a link to the original source URL)